saifors/Formation-Based_RPG_Project/README.md

 # Formation-Based_RPG_Project
-For an RPG Project made in Unity
-The Plan is to have a formation mechanic in the battle system which divides the battlefield into 20 tiles, 10 for each side (Player and enemy) and then have the characters positioned on this sort of board In a similar fashion to an SRPG (like Fire Emblem, Final Fantasy Tactics, SMT Devil Survivor, etc..).
+Final Video Game Game development project for school made in Unity The Plan is to make an RPG that has some sort of formation mechanic in the battle system which divides the battlefield into tiles, in a similar fashion to an SRPG (like Fire Emblem, Final Fantasy Tactics, SMT Devil Survivor, etc..), The player and enemy both have a a half of the battlefield and have to position the characters along the grid and make use of the area of effect of attacks to raise efficency through strategy.
-The game will be displayed from an isometric point of view using 2D sprites/Pixel art for characters.
+The game will be displayed from an isometric camera angle.
-The environemnts will be in 3D, the isometric perspective will just be a done through the camera angle in the Unity Editor.